Reneilwe-Kutlwano/PersonalBudgetPlanning-task-2/README.md

 1. Unzip the zipped file.
 2. Open visual studio 2019.
-3. Creat a new console application called PersonalBudgetPlanning2 (This console application needs to strictly be for C#).
+3. Creat a new console application called PersonalBudgetPlanning3 (This console application needs to strictly be for C#).
 4. Copy the program cs code (This is the parent class).
 5. Delete everything on the console application page >> at this point you should just have a blank page.
 6. Paste the program cs into visual studio 2019.
 7. On the solution explorer right click on the PersonalBudgetPlanning2 and scroll to "Add" and add a new class library.
-8. Copy the class1 cs code.
+8. Copy the Expense cs code.
 9. Delete everything on the class library page just created >> at this point you should just have a blank page.
-10. Paste the class1 cs into the class library created (This is the child class).
+10. Paste the Expense cs into the class library created (This is the child class).
-11. Copy class2 cs code.
+11. Copy Negaive cs code.
 12. Delete everything on the class library page just created >> at this point you should just have a blank page.
-13. Paste the class2 cs into the class library created (This is the child class).
+13. Paste the Negative cs into the class library created (This is the child class).
 14. Go back to the program cs and click the green button on the visual studio toolbar to run the program.
 15. The programme will ask you to input data, all of this needs to be in the form of a decimal number.